USDA-ARS-NWRC/awsm_test_cases/README.md

 # Running the test cases

 There are three tests cases in this `awsm_test_cases` repo.
-They are the Tuolumne River Basin, Boise River Basin and Reynolds Mountain East.
+They are Reynolds Mountain East, Boise River Basin and Tuolumne.
 In order to run these cases using the AWSM Docker image, the correct folders must be mounted to the Docker image, and the AWSM configuration file must be passed to the Docker image.

-For these test cases, the folder sharing is handled through a docker-compose file (located in each test case folder), and a Python script that will call the docker-compose routine behind the scenes.
+For these test cases, the folder sharing is handled through a docker-compose file (located in each test case folder), and a Python script that will create and call the docker-compose routine behind the scenes.
+The docker compose commands are printed to the terminal to run outside of the Python script.

 The `output` folder structure for AWSM was developed to organize multiple runs over various water years and basins.
 The base output structure for these test cases are
 ```
 output/<basin>/devel/<year>/<run_name>/<data | logs | runs><run_date_range>
 ```

-The model results will be available in the `run` directory, simply open the netCDF files with a viewer to quickly visualize the results. `snow.nc` will have the snowpack state variables like `specific_mass` or `snow_depth` and the `em.nc` will have all the snowpack energetics like `swi` or `net_rad`.
+The model results will be available in the `run` directory, simply open the netCDF files with a viewer to quickly visualize the results. `snow.nc` will have the snowpack state variables like `specific_mass` or `snow_depth` and the `em.nc` will have all the snowpack energetics like `swi` or `net_rad` if the simulation output those variables.

 ## Reynolds Mountain East, Idaho (RME)

 The RME test case is for the complete water year 2006 for a small snow dominated headwater catchment within the larger Reynolds Creek Experimental Watershed (RCEW).
 Specifics for this model run:
-* 10 meter resolution, hourly
+* 10 meter resolution, hourly timestep
 * 0.27 km<sup>2</sup> research watershed
 * 28 meterological stations across RCEW
-* Wind redistribution of precipitation base on [Winstral and Marks 2002](https://doi.org/10.1002/hyp.1238)
+* Wind redistribution of precipitation based on [Winstral and Marks 2002](https://doi.org/10.1002/hyp.1238)
+* Model type is `smrf_ipysnobal` meaning `SMRF` and `pysnobal` run at the same time utilizing the in memory queue

 From the command prompt on **Linux** or **Mac**, run
 ```
-./awsm_docker --case rme
+python ./awsm_docker --case rme
 ```
 On **Windows**, run the PowerShell command
 ```